Vision-as-Inverse-Graphics Agent via Interleaved Multimodal Reasoning

-In summary, we make the following contributions: (1) We introduce \ours, an execution-grounded vision-as-inverse-graphics agent that reconstructs and edits scenes by closing the loop between code, rendering, and multi-view verification.
-This reframes vision-as-inverse-graphics as a coding agent problem, where the program itself becomes the scene, and the rendered world becomes a medium for interleaved multimodal reasoning.
-(2) We propose a practical agentic framework that consists of a skill library and an evolving context memory.
-It supports long-horizon reasoning without finetuning.
-(3) \ours delivers substantial empirical gains across diverse tasks, spanning 3D editing, 3D reconstruction from scratch, 4D physical interaction, and 2D document.
-(4) We release BlenderBench, a challenging benchmark for agentic inverse graphics to stress-test real-world scenarios and show significant improvements with \ours against baselines.
+In summary, we make the following contributions: (1) We introduce \ours{}, a training-free, execution-grounded agent that reconstructs and edits scenes by closing the loop between code synthesis, rendering, and visual verification.
+This reframes vision-as-inverse-graphics as a coding agent problem, where the rendered world becomes a medium for interleaved multimodal reasoning.
+(2) We propose a robust architectural paradigm combining a high-level semantic skill library with an evolving multimodal context memory, effectively sustaining long-horizon cross-modal reasoning without finetuning.
+(3) We demonstrate that \ours{} delivers substantial empirical gains across a diverse spectrum of tasks, seamlessly supporting 2D document layout, 3D reconstruction, multi-step scene editing, and 4D physical interaction.
+(4) We release BlenderBench, a challenging, open-ended benchmark designed to rigorously stress-test agentic inverse graphics capabilities, where \ours{} shows significant improvements against existing baselines.